SWEJaber/Dream-Field/README.md

 - [Team](#Team)

 ## Theme and Game Elements
-Dream Field's (as the name suggests) is about dreams.
+Dream Field (as the name suggests) is about dreams.
 The nature of dreams can vary; they range from ordinary to surreal; they can be exciting, frightening, magical, adventurous, phantasmagoric.
 They're also a source of infinite inspiration and creativity.

 With Dream Field, I want to deliver an experience that is phantasmagoric, psychedelic, and leans towards surrealism.